 Complete and run the model.

-Connect the two Damper subsystems to the driveline of your previous clutch model, as shown.
+Connect the two Damper subsystems to the driveline of the clutch model, as shown in the figure.

 As before, Inertia2 begins to spin when the clutch starts to engage at 2 seconds.
 After the clutch locks at 4 seconds, the body continues to accelerate, at a slower rate than it did without damping.
 At about 6.7 seconds, the clutch begins to disengage and completely disengages at 7 seconds.
 Subject to friction, Inertia2 now starts to slow down, unlike in the friction-free case.
 Once the external torque is removed, its angular velocity drops exponentially with time.